puzzle/jenkins-techlab/labs/06_tools.md

 }
 ```

-With the scripted syntax you have to use ``withEnv`` to configure the necessary environment variables.
+With the scripted syntax you have to use the ``withEnv`` step to configure the necessary environment variables.
+The ``tool`` step returns the home directory
+of the installed tool.